 Stretchy wraps vary a lot in price, quality, fabric, elasticity, width (and to a lesser extent length), thickness, stretch and strength.
 Those that only stretch width- or length-ways tend to last until baby is around 12 months, like the Moby wrap, however, they can be trickier to use.

-We prefer 2-way stretchies that stretch in both directions, like the Izmi Baby Wrap and Hana Baby Organic for newborns.
-These are most commonly used until babies are 3-6 months old, but they are spectacularly easy to handle and very forgiving for those new to slings.
+We love ‘2-way’ stretchy wraps like the Izmi Baby Wrap, Coracor, Boba Wrap and the Hana Baby Organic for newborns.
+These are most commonly used until babies are 3-6 months old, but they are spectacularly easy to handle and very forgiving for those new to slings. the stretch both lengthways and width, so feel like a nice snug hug for you and your baby!

 The Close Caboo family of carriers are semi-structured with rings, through which you tighten the fabric, like the carrier.
 They have a minimal degree of stretch and come in 2 pieces.
 These are a popular choice for those who are put off by the idea of tying!